Proinsias Mac an Bheatha: Formation of Glún na Buaidhe

 Mac an Beatha and many other members of Craobh na hAiséirghe were alarmed when, on Whit Weekend 1942, Ó Cuinneagáin gave a speech calling for a totalitarian government with a single absolute ruler and announced the formation of a new political movement, Ailtirí na hAiséirghe to work alongside Craobh na hAiséirghe as Sinn Féin and Conradh na Gaelige had prior.
 Though he hoped that Germany would emerge victorious in the Second World War, Mac an Bheatha was opposed to the idea of a dictatorship in Ireland and insisted to Ó Cuinneagáin that the photographs taken of him for the Craobh na hAiséirghe yearbook should not be used to imply that he was connected to Ailtirí na hAiséirghe.

 The falling out between Mac an Bheatha and Ó Cuinneagain continued when the yearbook, Aiséirghe 1942, was published, as it was devoted purely to the latter's political views and contained a photograph of Mac an Bheatha and Ó Cuinneagáin standing by an Aiséirghe banner, giving the false impression that Mac an Bheatha endorsed Ó Cuinneagain's agenda.
-After months of disputes it was agreed to separate the two organisations at a meeting on the 6th of November 1942, and Mac an Bheatha was elected to head up the now-independent Craobh na hAiséirghe.
+After months of disputes it was agreed to separate the two organisations at a meeting on 6 November 1942, and Mac an Bheatha was elected to head up the now-independent Craobh na hAiséirghe.
 The next month the organisation renamed itself to Glún na Buaidhe ("Generation of Victory") and agreed to assume Craobh na hAiséirghe's debts, seeking to avoid a dispute over funds that could inhibit the organisation's momentum.

 Mac an Bheatha was summoned to the first meeting of Comhdháil Náisiúnta na Gaeilge and in 1946 Glún na Buaidhe and the Comhchaidreamh managed to oust Conradh na Gaelige from its leading role in the council, with Ernest Blythe becoming the Comhdháil's president and Mac an Bheatha becoming vice-president.
 He remained vice-president of the Comhdháil and general-director of Glún na Buaidhe until he resigned in 1966, dissatisfied with the state of the language revival and the Irish government's handling of it.